Skip to content

 This is a double tag.

-It’s already established that Pete is the one talking because he’s noted throwing his fist in the air.
+It’s already established that Pete is talking because he’s noted throwing his fist in the air.
 The “he said” shouldn’t be included.

 If you know the reader will understand who’s talking, you don’t add a dialogue tag.